 5. Check demand for spare parts and maintenance supplies

 It is also be a good time to get an idea of expected maintenance spare parts demands over the coming months.
 This will help you order items early from suppliers.
 In addition having an idea of quantities needed may enable you to negotiate quantity discounts.
 CMMS software reports on work orders for future periods may have an option to calculate parts usage and availability.
 This can come in useful to get an idea of spares you need and when you will need them.
 You can see “6 Ways CMMS/ Maintenance Software Can Improve Vendor Management” and “3 Ways To Improve Maintenance Spare Parts Management” for some additional spare parts management tips.

 Have a look at a related article “CMMS Software Tip: Why You Need An Equipment Maintenance Calendar” for more information.

 Looking for CMMS software?

-If you do not have a maintenance software package or are dissatisfied with your current maintenance program you can download a fully functional 30-day trial of FastMaint CMMS Maintenance Management software and see how it works for you.
+Do not have a maintenance software package or are dissatisfied with your current maintenance program?
+Get a 30-day trial of FastMaint CMMS Maintenance Management software and see how it works for you.
 Use the import feature to load in your equipment and maintenance tasks.
-You can then try the Maintenance Calendar Report to get an idea of the preventive maintenance due in the coming months.Download CMMS Software
+You can then try the Maintenance Calendar Report to get an idea of the preventive maintenance due in the coming months.Web Trial CMMS Software